-For Mech-Tech Institute, the advisory committee meets at least once a year, and its company representatives are: Berman, Driveway Dodge/Jeep, CAP World, Titak American, Bankers Steel, REV Ambulance, and Beyel Brothers.
+For Mech-Tech Institute, the advisory committee meets at least once a year.

 3.0 POLICIES

 3.1 NON-DISCRIMINATION POLICY

 MTC/MTI does not discriminate for reasons of race, color, age, gender, religion, nationality, marital status, political affiliation, ethnic origin or physical disability which does not interfere in the accomplishment of the study program and/or job performance.